GrapeoffJS/kindagoose/docs/README.md

 #

-# Scheme registration
+# Schema registration

-Now we have to register our scheme, for `kindagoose` to turn it into a module, supporting dependency injection `NestJS`!
-To register a scheme, you need to use the method `forFeature` у `KindagooseModule`:
+Now we have to register our schema, for `kindagoose` to turn it into a module, supporting dependency injection `NestJS`!
+To register a schema, you need to use the method `forFeature` of `KindagooseModule`:

 ```typescript
 @Module({